enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/what-are-conditional-statements-lua.md

 The most common types of conditional statements in Lua are the `if` statement, the `if...else` statement, and the `if...elseif...else` statement.

-Think of these as **an option 1 and option 2**.
+Think of these as **option 1 and option 2**.
 If a condition is fulfilled, go with option 1.
 Otherwise, go with option 2.

 > This idea can be expanded to more than 2 options and conditions!